Senya Platform Tips

 What if I get a rating that I disagree with or think was a mistake?

-Schools are able to rate substitutes on the Senya platform, and on the flip side, substitutes are able to rate schools.
-When schools or substitutes receive a low rating, there is often a disagreement about something that happened or an expectation that either side felt was unfair.
-Senya does not mediate rating disputes, and data shows that rarely (almost never) do schools or substitutes change a rating.
-Whatever the circumstances, substitutes may choose to not accept jobs at a particular school in the future, and schools are able to block substitutes who do not meet their expectations.
+When substitutes receive a low rating, there is often a disagreement about something that happened or a school expectation that the substitute felt was unfair.
+Whatever the circumstance, substitutes may choose to not accept jobs at a particular school in the future, and substitutes are able to post their own ratings of schools in return.